Bobby Witt Jr. Preview, Player Props: Royals vs. Pirates

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 146 hits and an OBP of .317 to go with a slugging percentage of .499.
-All three of those stats are best among Kansas City hitters this season.
+- Witt Jr. leads Kansas City with 147 hits and an OBP of .317, plus a team-best slugging percentage of .497.

-- Among qualifying batters in MLB, his batting average ranks 30th, his on-base percentage ranks 99th, and he is 21st in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 98th, and he is 20th in the league in slugging.

+- Witt Jr. has reached base via a hit in 88 games this year (of 131 played), and had multiple hits in 42 of those games.

-- Witt Jr. has had at least one RBI in 36.9% of his games this year (48 of 130), with more than one RBI 18 times (13.8%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Witt Jr. has an RBI in 48 of 131 games this year, with multiple RBI in 18 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.